aklanti/idempotent/README.md

 - **Claim, run, cache in one call:** `execute_or_replay` claims the key, runs your side effect once, caches its response, and replays it to every retry within the TTL
 - **Typestate entries:** `Processing` → `Completed` is checked at compile time, so an entry cannot be completed twice or without its replay lease
 - **Fencing tokens:** a completion from an attempt that lost its claim is rejected, including an attempt that started before a Valkey restart
-- **Fingerprint matching:** a retry that carries a different request than the original is rejected; ships with an xxHash3 default, implement `FingerprintStrategy` for your own
+- **Fingerprint matching:** a retry with a different request than the original is rejected; ships with an xxHash3 default, implement `FingerprintStrategy` for your own
 - **Pluggable stores:** an in-memory store and a Valkey/Redis store; implement [`IdempotencyStore`][url-docs-store] for another backend
 - **UUID keys by default:** `IdempotencyKey::default()` generates a random UUID v4